Minnesota baseball pitching coach Todd Oakes was honored by College Baseball Insider

 In 2001, Minnesota allowed the second-fewest runs per game in the Big Ten and had the second-best strikeout to walk ratio in the conference.
 Opponents hit a mere .284 off the Golden Gopher aces - second lowest in the league.

-Oakes and his wife Terri are the parents of sons Tyler, who is also a volunteer assistant at Minnesota, TJ, who was drafted by the Colorado Rockies in 2012, and Tanner, who is currently pitching with Augsburg.
+Oakes and his wife Terri are the parents of sons Tyler, who is the pitching coach at North Dakota State, TJ, who was an All-Big Ten pitcher for the Gophers and is now the pitching coach at St. Mary's (Minn.), and Tanner, who pitched for Augsburg.